Competitions WHAT: An International Call for Works of Art About Specificity

 Manifest Press will produce a high quality hard-cover publication documenting each entire season of exhibits, artists, and works shown.
 This continues Manifest’s commitment to long-term documentation and dissemination of our projects, and the expansion of physical exhibits into a broader geography and time frame, while also bringing all exhibits together under one cover each year to create a better product which will be more valuable to the public, teachers, libraries, and exhibiting artists.

 $40 for up to FOUR entries submitted. $5 per each additional entry.
-Number of works is not limited.

 SALE OF ARTWORK